 Find out what our members say by reading some of our member testimonials.

-The Association of Child Protection Professionals is a charity which has been driving improvement in child protection for 40 years.
+The Association of Child Protection Professionals is a charity which has been driving improvement in child protection for more than 40 years.

 We exist to help children by supporting the professionals who work with them.
 We provide access to research; quality and affordable CPD; and peer support to anyone working in child protection.

 Join the Association of Child Protection Professionals as a member today from as little as £8 a month, and have your voice heard.